An easy recipe for light and flaky, garlic butter topped, Cheddar Cheese Angel Biscuits. Takes less than 30 minutes, start to finish!

 Angel Biscuits: the perfect cross between a soft yeast roll and a buttermilk biscuit

 These Garlic Cheddar Cheese Angel Biscuits are so good, you won’t want to share them.
 The first time I had an angel biscuit I was a Freshman at The University of Tennessee.
 I went to a friend’s house for dinner and on the table was a wicker bread basket filled with these big, soft, fluffy yeast biscuits.
 Yeast in a biscuit?
 What was this type of sorcery?
 Sorcery or not, it was a dream come true for me.
-You see, as much as I loved biscuits, I sometimes wished they were a little different and more like a yeast roll, not so “biscuity”.
+A biscuit that wasn’t so “biscuity” and is more like a yeast roll.
 That’s the beauty of an angel biscuit.
 It’s a cross between a soft yeast roll and a buttermilk biscuit and is truly the best of both worlds.

 After the dough is made, you can immediately make into biscuits or store dough in a airtight container in the refrigerator.
-Dough will keep for several days.
-When ready to use, take dough out of refrigerator and let come to room temperature.
+The dough will keep for several days in the refrigerator.
+When ready to use, take dough out and let come to room temperature.

 Roll out dough and cut into 2 to 2 1/2 inch sized biscuits.
 I used a glass but it’s better to use a biscuit cutter because a cutter has sharper sides to easily cut through thick dough.
 Don’t twist the cutter (or glass) when cutting out the biscuit.
 Twisting will seal the sides of the biscuit and prevents it from rising as high.